martinezpenya/PRG_CFGS_2223/UD04/UD04_ejercicios_EN.md

     b) Java Email API.
     c) JavaMail.
     d) Java Message API.
-12. What is the name of the program provided by the Java JDK to bootstrap object registration in RMI applications?
+12. What is the name of the program provided by the Java JDK to perform object registration in RMI applications?
     a) by registrars.
     b) rmiregistry.
     e) lookup.